apiato/apiato/docs/_docs/components/requests.md

 Checkout the [hasAccess](https://apiato.readme.io/docs/requests#section-hasaccess) below.

+<a name="allow-a-role-to-access-every-endpoint"></a>

 #### Allow a Role to access every endpoint

 You can allow some Roles to access every endpoint in the system without having to define that role in each Request object.

 This is useful you want to let users with `Admin` role access everything.